Programs

 Child Welfare Services

-Nevada’s child protective/welfare system ostensibly functions as three regional services areas: the Rural Region operates as a state supervised and state (DCFS) administered delivery system, and the Northern and Southern Regions operate as state supervised – county administered (WCDSS and CCDFS) child welfare delivery systems.
+Nevada’s child protective/welfare system ostensibly functions as three regional services areas: the Rural Region operates as a state supervised and state (DCFS) administered delivery system, and Clark County Department of Family Services and Washoe County Human Services Agency operate child protective/welfare services in Clark and Washoe Counties.

 Children's Mental Health